tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/02/living-with-caching-plugin.md

 your `wp-content/mu-plugins/` directory.

-You can install the PHP file `ip-geo-block/wp-content/mu-plugins/ip-geo-block-mu.php` into the MU-Plugins directory in order to run at the early phase of WordPress core process.
+You can install the PHP file `ip-geo-block/wp-content/mu-plugins/ip-geo-block-mu.php` into your MU-Plugins directory in order to run at the early phase of WordPress core process.

 ![Validation Timing]({{ '/img/2016-08/ValidationRuleSettings.png' | prepend: site.baseurl }}